mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 - The default loadpath in the fitting tab of the Engineering Diffraction UI is now set to the most recently focused files.
 - The :ref:`HB2AReduce <algm-HB2AReduce>` now can save reduced data to GSAS or XYE file.
 - The :ref:`D7YIGPositionCalibration <algm-D7YIGPositionCalibration>` now can do the YIG Bragg peak fitting individually or simultaneously, or not at all and provide feedback on the initial guess quality
+- :ref:`PDCalibration <algm-PDCalibration>` now intitialises A,B and S of BackToBackExponential if correpsondinng coeficients are in the instrument parameter.xml file.

 Bugfixes
 ########